sashw/Flexmod/README.md

 [Go to Wiki](https://github.com/alexandrevicenzi/Flex/wiki)

-## Live example
+## Example

-You can see how things looks like [here](https://blog.alexandrevicenzi.com/flex-pelican-theme.html).
+You can see how the original theme looks like [here](https://blog.alexandrevicenzi.com/flex-pelican-theme.html).
-Or you can take a look at [Flex users](https://github.com/alexandrevicenzi/Flex/wiki/Flex-users).

-I'm using Flex in my [personal blog](http://blog.alexandrevicenzi.com/).
+A preview of this fork is shown in the following screenshot.
 ![Screenshot](https://github.com/sashw/Flexmod/blob/master/screenshot.png)

+The Pygments theme used is [Dark Flare](https://github.com/sashw/pygments-dark-flare).

 ## Changelog